Recently we posted an article regarding the best standing desks for tall people and it has now become our most popular and most-read article.

-Basically, only the minor percentage of men and woman who are 6 feet tall (or near enough) will be sitting comfortably at their office desks.
-The 99% of the world will be sitting sub-optimally, and in the long run, harming their bodies.
+Basically, only the minor percentage of men and women who are 6 feet tall (or near enough) will be sitting comfortably at their office desks.
+99% of the world will be sitting sub-optimally, and in the long run, harming their bodies.

 Below we have provided a simple table in both feet and inches, and in centimeters, to help you find the optimal office desk for your height.
 Additionally, we have included the optimal height for standing desks and the optimal height for your office chair.

 Remember that when using this table to also take into account your shoes (this could add an inch to your standing height as well as affect your optimal chair height) and also if you use a standing mat.

 Everyone is different, some people have longer torsos, some longer legs, other short arms…you get the point.
 For this reason, these measurements are a guideline to get you started.
 The only real way to know the exact number is measuring for yourself how tall your desk and chair need to be.

 Ok, so with all the caveats and forewords out the way, let’s take a look at the table below:

 |Height (ft/in)||Seated Desk Height (ft/in)||Standing Desk Height (ft/in)||Chair Height (ft/in)||Height (cm)||Seated Desk Height (cm)||Standing Desk Height (cm)||Chair Height (cm)|

 |5 ft 6 inches||26.6||44||17.7||168||67.5||112||45|

 |5 ft 8 inches||27.4||44.8||18.3||173||69.5||114||46.5|